Warby Parker Overview

 When I took my Warby Parker glasses out of the box, the first thing I noticed was their sturdiness.
 Warby Parker claims to use the highest-grade materials that they manufacture in-house.

 My pair of Caldwell's are made from stainless steel and custom cellulose acetate, with akulon-coated screws in the hinges.

-After one year of wearing them, I can confidently say these frames are built to last.
-I wear glasses every day and only put contacts in when playing competitive sports.
-After a year of heavy use, I still haven't even needed to tighten the screws in the hinges.
+After wearing them daily for nearly two years, I can confidently say these frames are built to last.
+I wear glasses every single day and only put contacts in when playing competitive sports.
+After all his time of heavy use, I still haven't even needed to tighten the screws in the hinges.

 I've been wearing glasses since I was five years old, and Warby Parker tops every brand of glasses I've ever worn when it comes to durability.

-I've had my old pair of Burke's for over three years and never needed to tighten the screws or take them in for an adjustment.
+I've had my old pair of Burke's for over four years and never needed to tighten the screws or take them in for an adjustment.

 In my opinion, Warby Parker's biggest strength is the quality of their frames.

-After three years, my Burke's look exactly the same as the day I got them.
+After four years, my Burke's look exactly the same as the day I got them.
 My new Caldwell frames have only gotten more comfortable during this past year of wearing them.

 Warby Parker Lenses Review